 A spectator at a Boxing Day curling match is electrocuted with no witnesses.
 As Gamache hunts the killer, he also faces dangerous enemies at the Surete du Quebec, setting up a dynamic that will play out in future novels.

 Book 3: The Cruellest Month

 It’s springtime in Three Pines, but the title and its play on T.S.
 Eliot’s work hint that something brutal is in the works.
-A haunted house, a murder, and demons of his own haunting Gamache create a play of darkness and light, death and rebirth.
+A visit to the Old Hadley House, a murder, and demons of his own haunting Gamache create a play of darkness and light, death and rebirth.

 In Gamache’s world, even the loveliest settings have an ominous undertone.
 In Penny’s third novel, the chief inspector and his much-loved, retired-librarian wife, Reine-Marie, visit lakeside Manoir Bellechasse for an anniversary.
 The hotel guests have secrets, however, and a mystery ensues.

 A mystery that hits closer to Three Pines–the village B&B and its antique lover Olivier–again has literary references, including a Charlotte’s Web-like “WOE” woven into a spider web.
 Gamache follows clues to find out the truth about Olivier, who with his life partner Gabri runs the bistro that is the source of much solace and comfort food for village residents.